ThomasProctor/ThomasProctor.github.io/_posts/2018-01-07-06-Getting Your Sphero Unstuck.markdown

 It can be programmed via a stripped down javascript interface .<sup id="s1" name="s1">[1](#f1)</sup> I thought I might be able to make a halfway decent toy for my cat to play with while we're at work.
-I thought I'd start with a program that would just go straight until it hit something, turn around in a random direction, and repeat.
+I decided to start with a program that would just go straight until it hit something, turn around in a random direction, and repeat.

 That was a lot easier said than done.
 There is a "collision detection" function, but unfortunately, it rarely detects collisions when they happen.